-- (v) No setback from an interior lot line shall be required for one accessory building not exceeding a floor area of 10 m2 and with a maximum height of 3.0 m. - (vi) on a corner parcel, then the regulations in Section 3.8 shall also apply.
+- (v) No setback from an interior lot line shall be required for one accessory building not exceedinga floor area of 10 m and with a maximum height of 3.0 m. - (vi) on a corner parcel, then the regulations in Section 3.8 shall also apply.